 Please refer to the map in the Document Library section on the right hand side of the screen for more details.

-DELWP has engaged coastal engineering consultants Water Technology to carry out a multi-criteria analysis of four engineering options that were recommended in a 2017 coastal processes study, aimed at slowing sand loss from the beach.
+DELWP engaged Water Technology, a specialist water, coastal and environmental consultancy, to carry out a multi-criteria analysis of four engineering options that were recommended in a 2017 coastal processes study, aimed at slowing sand loss from the beach.

 The full coastal processes study may be viewed in the Document Library section on the right hand side of the screen.

-The following criteria will be applied in assessing each engineering option:
+The following criteria were applied in assessing each engineering option:

 - environmental (impacts and benefits)